hKazansky/Formula_1_app/README.md

  - https://developers.google.com/maps to fetch data from the google maps API
  - https://unsplash.com/ to get images for some of the pages
  - https://getbootstrap.com/ for some components
+ - HTML5 SVG for the logos, and media icons
+ - Angular animations for the Home page, Calendar page, Drivers page and Constructors page

 ## Additional libraries used in the project
  - https://www.npmjs.com/package/bcryptjs for hashing the users passwords